What Is Bill C-8? Canada’s New Cybersecurity Law Explained for Small Businesses

 The Insurance Bureau of Canada has reported Canadian cyber-incident costs rising sharply, and regulated buyers cite that data when justifying tighter supplier controls.
 Practical readiness starts with three artifacts: a framework mapping such as CIS Controls v8.1 or NIST CSF, an incident-response plan with named contacts and a notification path, and a vendor-risk register for the SMB’s own providers.

-Book a Free IT & Security Assessment
+Book a Free IT & Security Consultation

 How do you prepare for Bill C-8 compliance?